peterkwkwan/Programming_Theory/blockchain/10_blockchain_executive_framework.md

 __Blockchain enables open and trusted communication__
 - Does your business involve multiple parties that require constant communication to deliver the end product?

-### What are the challenges of blockchain implemention into your business?